isaki/osx-util/README.md

     YYYYYYYYYY | com.isaki.kext.malware |       F | Not-Isaki-X    |     1

 Note that 't' for allowed will be green and 'F' for disallowed will be red when colorization is enabled.

+Please also note that as of MacOS Mojave (10.14) this script must be executed as root (you can use sudo).
+For example:

+    sudo ~/git/osx-util/bin/kextpolicy

 - - -